artistCDMJ/Draw2Paint/README.md

 # Draw2Paint Macros
-This is an add-on for 4.2 series Blender to enable manipulation of images the new inbuilt image.import_as_mesh_planes.
+This is an add-on for 4.2 series Blender to enable manipulation of images.
 The panel can be found in the N panel once installed, and the plane must be in Texture Paint mode to begin work.
 **Image State Tools**